-White top universal will ONLY be accepted on patients <5 years, if less than 10mL urine can be obtained.
+White top universal will ONLY be accepted on patients <5 years, who are unable to produce 10mL urine.
 Please ensure they reach the laboratory promptly, >4hours at room temperature may affect the quality of the results.
-The laboratory is evaluating boric acid containers suitable for paediatrics and these will be available shortly.
 If transport likely to be greater than 4 hours, the sample can be refrigerated up to 48 hours.

-Page 34 of 116 Author J Barker / POT Approved by: J Beech Document Reference: PDUSERHBK Version 16 Boric acid is a preservative (white powder) that maintains the integrity of the sample up to 96 hours at room temperature.
+Boric acid is a preservative (white powder) that maintains the integrity of the sample up to 96 hours at room temperature.
 By preserving the white blood cells, reducing the numbers of mixed and false positives, which in turn improves quality of patient care by reducing unnecessary antibiotic treatment.
-In the long term reduced antibiotic usage, will help to minimise the development of antibiotic resistance in the bacteria population of the hospital and local community.
+In the long term reduced antibiotic usage,

+Page 37 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 will help to minimise the development of antibiotic resistance in the bacteria population of the hospital and local community.